emn178/markdown/README.md

 # Markdown
-This is a markdown example shows how to write a markdown file.
+A markdown example shows how to write a markdown file.
 This document integrates core syntax and extensions (GMF).

 * [Block Elements](#block-elements)
   * [Paragraphs and Line Breaks](#paragraphs-and-line-breaks)